How to manage a stingray sting

 - Breathing difficulties

-- Severe symptoms of an allergic reaction include swollen lips or tongue, shortness of breath, itchy rash, fainting, loss of consciousness, dizziness, sweating, decreased and elevated heart rate and rapid breathing.
+- Lastly, severe symptoms of an allergic reaction include swollen lips or tongue, shortness of breath, itchy rash, fainting, loss of consciousness, dizziness, sweating, decreased and elevated heart rate and rapid breathing.
 In such cases, it is vital to seek immediate medical care.

 - While still in the water, irrigate the wound using sea water to remove all debris and foreign bodies found in the affected area.
-Use tweezers if available.
-Once it is cleaned, get away from the water and dry the affected area using a clean towel.
+Generally, use tweezers if available.
+After cleaning, get away from the water and dry the area using a clean towel.
 Avoid removing any penetrating debris from the neck, chest or abdomen.

-- If there is bleeding, apply direct pressure at the affected area or slightly above the area using one finger at least for a few minutes until bleeding is minimized.
+- If there is bleeding, apply direct pressure at the area or slightly above the area using one finger at least for a few minutes until bleeding lessens.

-- Soak the stinged area in hot water to lessen the pain by denaturing the venom.
-The temperature of the water should be at least 45 degrees C that can be tolerated.
-Soak the wound for 30-90 minutes or until the pain totally disappears.
+- Soak the sting site in hot water to lessen the pain by denaturing the venom.
+Generally, the temperature of the water should be at least 45 degrees C. Soak the wound for 30-90 minutes or until the pain totally disappears.